tngc-one/tngcoin/doc/README.md

-TrustNetworkGlobalCoin Core
+TNGC Core
 =============

 Setup
 ---------------------
-TrustNetworkGlobalCoin Core is the original TrustNetworkGlobalCoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of TrustNetworkGlobalCoin transactions, which requires a few hundred gigabytes of disk space.
+TNGC Core is the original TNGC client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of TNGC transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download TrustNetworkGlobalCoin Core, visit [trustnetworkglobalcoincore.org](https://trustnetworkglobalcoincore.org/en/download/).
+To download TNGC Core, visit [tngccore.org](https://tngccore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run TrustNetworkGlobalCoin Core on your native platform.
+The following are some helpful notes on how to run TNGC Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/trustnetworkglobalcoin-qt` (GUI) or
+- `bin/tngc-qt` (GUI) or
-- `bin/trustnetworkglobalcoind` (headless)
+- `bin/tngcd` (headless)

 ### Windows

-Unpack the files into a directory, and then run trustnetworkglobalcoin-qt.exe.
+Unpack the files into a directory, and then run tngc-qt.exe.

 ### macOS

-Drag TrustNetworkGlobalCoin Core to your applications folder, and then run TrustNetworkGlobalCoin Core.
+Drag TNGC Core to your applications folder, and then run TNGC Core.

 ### Need Help?

-* See the documentation at the [TrustNetworkGlobalCoin Wiki](https://en.trustnetworkglobalcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [TNGC Wiki](https://en.tngc.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#trustnetworkglobalcoin](https://webchat.freenode.net/#trustnetworkglobalcoin) on Freenode.
-If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#trustnetworkglobalcoin).
+* Ask for help on [#tngc](https://webchat.freenode.net/#tngc) on Freenode.
+If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#tngc).
-* Ask for help on the [TrustNetworkGlobalCoinTalk](https://trustnetworkglobalcointalk.org/) forums, in the [Technical Support board](https://trustnetworkglobalcointalk.org/index.php?board=4.0).
+* Ask for help on the [TNGCTalk](https://tngctalk.org/) forums, in the [Technical Support board](https://tngctalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build TrustNetworkGlobalCoin Core on your native platform.
+The following are developer notes on how to build TNGC Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)